wez/EleDo/README.md

 This crate helps to reduce or increase the privilege level of the calling code on Windows systems.

-The target audience is owners of stateful tools or services that humans interact with on the local system and where those tools/service are intended generally intended to run as that human at their normal privilege level.
+The target audience is owners of stateful tools or services that humans interact with on the local system and where those tools/services are generally intended to run as that human at their normal privilege level.

 It is not intended to be used in a multi-tenant situation where there are